thedev132/hcb/dev-docs/development.md

 We used [Doppler](https://www.doppler.com/) to manage our credentials; if you have access to Doppler, you can set a `DOPPLER_TOKEN` in your `.env` file.
 Otherwise, you can provide credentials via a `.env.development` file [(view example)](.env.development.example).

+HCB relies on two services for the majority of it's financial features: Stripe and Column.
+We recommend creating a Stripe account in "test mode".
+Read more here: [docs.stripe.com/test-mode](https://docs.stripe.com/test-mode#test-mode).
+You can register for a Column account [here](https://dashboard.column.com/register); after their onboarding questions, select "Skip to Sandbox".

+We also include OpenAI and Twilio keys in our `.env.development` file.
+Information about obtaining these keys is available in these articles on [help.openai.com](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) and [twilio.com](https://www.twilio.com/docs/iam/api-keys/keys-in-console).

 ## Deployment

 All pushes to the `main` branch are automatically deployed by Heroku.
 We also have staging deploys per PR/branch using Heroku pipelines.